 Designed for the new Versaware™ Crock-Pot®, you can still use your old slow cooker.
 Simply brown the chicken on the stovetop before adding to the crock pot.

 - 1 teaspoon dried thyme, crushed

 - 1/4 teaspoon cayenne pepper

 - 1/2 teaspoon lemon pepper

 - 3 chicken drumsticks

 Sprinkle the dry rub evenly over both sides of the chicken thighs and legs.
 Pat gently to make the dry rub adhere to the meat.

-Remove the 6-quart heat-proof stone crock from the Versaware™ Crock-Pot® base and rub with vegetable oil or spray with vegetable oil.
-(This recipe was developed for the Versaware™ Crock-Pot® product line, which allows stovetop sauteing directly in the stone crock.
-Do not use this method with a standard slow cooker.)
+Remove the 6-quart heat-proof stone crock from the Versaware™ Crock-Pot® base, and rub or spray with vegetable oil.
+Do not use this method with a standard slow cooker.
 If you are using a regular slow cooker, brown the chicken in a standard heavy skillet before placing in the slow cooker.

 Place the chicken legs and thighs into the crock, skin-side down.
 Place the crock on the metal rack for use on a cold glass-top stove.
 Turn the heat to low, then increase to medium heat, and cook until the bottom of the chicken is browned, about 15 to 20 minutes.